ACHRI Trainee Association

 Meghan Maiani

 Meghan is a registered occupational therapist whose clinical practice has been primarily in the area of neuro-rehabilitation.
-Meghan is a second-year MSc student in Dr. Adam Kirton’s lab.
+Meghan is a PhD student in Dr. Adam Kirton’s lab.
 Meghan is studying the structural connectivity of the visual system in children with perinatal stroke, and how this correlates to functional vision in everyday life.

 Bevin Wiley